Grant Holt: Coaching career

 Holt's first coaching job was at Barrow, where he acted as a player-coach for the 2017–18 season.

-In August 2018, Holt announced the end of his playing career and that he has accepted a coaching position with Norwich City, working with the Academy.
+In August 2018, Holt announced the end of his playing career and that he has accepted a coaching position with Norwich City, working with the academy.
 In December 2021, Holt left Norwich to take up a role as a scout with West Ham United.

+Holt is also Director of Football at Langley School, Loddon.

 Career statistics

 Wrestling career

 In May 2018, Holt signed a professional wrestling contract with WAW.
 He won his first fight when he was the last man standing in a 40-man Royal Rumble earning him the Crusher Mason Memorial Trophy.
 In total he wrestled three matches, the last in June 2019, and won all three of them.

 Personal life

 Holt was born in Carlisle, Cumbria.
 He is married and has three daughters.